freeman-lab/spark-janelia/README.md

 spark-janelia start -i
 thunder-janlelia start -i
 ```
 Instead of opening a shell, this will launch an IPython Notebook server on the driver.
 You will see a website addressed printed next to `View your notebooks at...`.
 Go to this address in a web browser.
-Your browser is likely to complain that the connection is not trusted, as we are using secure-http but do not have a legitimately signed cert.
-This can be bypassed by simply ignoring the warning.
+Your browser will likely complain that the connection is not trusted; just ignore this warning and proceed.

-When prompted, enter the password you chose in the OPTIONAL step of the Thunder setup.
+When prompted, enter the password you chose above.
 You should now have a graphical interface to the directory from which you launched the IPython Notebook server.
 From here you can create a new notebook or edit a previously-existing one.

 To shut down the IPython Notebook server, return to the terminal where the server is running and type `Ctrl+C+C`.

+NOTE: You can't run Spark jobs in multiple notebooks at once.
+If you start one notebook, then start another, nothing will execute in the second one until you shutdown the first one (by clicking the shutdown button in the notebook browser).
 ---
 ### Shutting down
-When you are finished with your jobs, log out of the driver with the simple command `exit` from the command line.
+When you are finished with all of your jobs, log out of the driver with the simple command `exit` in the command line.
 Finally, release your nodes with
 ```
 spark-janelia destroy
 ```